 How to choose your chemical peel – basic guide

-We love chemical peels and perform a variety of peel treatments on a regular basis to help clients and feel their best.
+We love chemical peel and perform a variety of peel treatments on a regular basis to help clients and feel their best.
 Chemical peels provide outstanding benefits.
 The problem is that, with so many options, some people never make their move to get a peel that will meet their needs.

 The staff at Viva Brazil spends time developing a skincare program that works for each unique client.
 Here, we offer a few basic details about which peel may be right for your particular needs.
 Keep in mind, one of the greatest advantages of chemical peels is that they can be customized.
 So, even if you would fall into a category of needing a deep peel, you can gain a lot from less intense peels, too.